University at Albany Policy Statement on Sabbatical Leaves

 - Applications will be reviewed by the applicant's immediate supervisor, who will provide a written statement recommending or not recommending the proposed leave.
 The immediate supervisor (normally a Department Chair or Dean) may ask for additional information and/or consult with others in evaluating the request.
 The immediate supervisor's recommendation must address the impact of the leave on the applicant's department or program i.e., describe how the leave will benefit the institution.
 It will normally be expected that one-semester leaves will be recommended on a load absorbed basis.

-- Applications will subsequently be submitted for review and endorsement to the applicant's Dean or the Provost for Rockefeller College as appropriate.
+- Applications will subsequently be submitted for review and endorsement to the applicant's Dean.
 All applications will subsequently be sent to the Provost and Vice President for Academic Affairs, who will forward the application with his/her recommendation to the President.
 If the Dean and/or the Provost decline to endorse the proposal, the application form and supporting materials will also be forwarded to the President with a statement indicating the reasons for not recommending the leave; in such cases, a copy of the Dean and/or Provost's statement will be transmitted to the applicant.

 - The President will send the applicant a written notification of approval or disapproval of the sabbatical leave request.
 Normally notification will be provided by December 1st.